 Prior to Orientation

-First, each new board member should receive a briefing package containing critical governance information: bylaws, board meeting agendas and minutes from the past year, financial statements, strategic-planning documents, the executive summary from the most recent accreditation report, recent memos and columns by the president focusing on campus life, curriculum, and faculty – anything that helps create an understanding of the institution’s current status and culture.
+Each new board member should receive a briefing package containing critical governance information, such as: bylaws, board meeting agendas and minutes from the past year, financial statements, strategic-planning documents, the executive summary from the most recent accreditation report, recent memos and columns by the president focusing on campus life, curriculum, and faculty – anything that helps create an understanding of the institution’s current status and culture.

 Third, the orientation needs to be planned formally.
 In planning the structure and content of the orientation, keep in mind what a new member of the board needs to know to feel comfortable and to become a contributing member as quickly as possible.